nuriel77/iri-playbook/docs/post-installation.rst

 What does this tell us?

-1. ``*:<port number>`` means this port is listening on all interfaces - from the example above we see that IRI is listening on ports TCP and UDP no. 15600 and 14600 respectively
+1. ``*:<port number>`` means this port is listening on all interfaces - from the example above we see that IRI is listening on port TCP 15600
 2. IRI is listening for API (or wallet connections) on a local interface (not accessible from "outside") no. 14265

-To peer with neighbors we need to choose whether to let them connect to TCP 15600 or UDP 14600 port.

-You can have a mix of TCP and UDP neighbors.
-In some cases, if UDP isn't working well, you can switch to TCP or vice-versa.

 Here's how to check your IP address: